kavehmz/short/README.md

 ### short
 short is a simple web based api.
 It will produce shortest hash possible for a url.
 It will use longer hashes only in case of collision.

+For example for https://example.org is redis is empty it will return /5

 short has has two entries:

 /post which accepts a url and returns a short version of it.